Pentagon official says U.S. war in Iran has cost $25 billion so far

 Israel says its operations in Lebanon are not covered by Trump’s ceasefire.

 While Washington has also excluded Lebanon, Iran and Pakistan - which acted as mediator - say it was explicitly included in the deal.
-Several countries, including Britain and France, have called for the truce to be extended to Lebanon.
+Several countries, including Britain and France, have called for the ceasefire to be extended to Lebanon.

 Iran’s Parliament Speaker, Mohammad Baqer Qalibaf, who is expected to lead the Iranian delegation opposite U.S. Vice President JD Vance, said on social media that Lebanon and the rest of Iran’s “axis” of regional allies were inseparable parts of any ceasefire.